TyGuy/atlas-axiom/image_display/README.md

 ### Other Versions of the Script:
 - **`image_display_k.py`:**
   - Works with keyboard input.
 Use the following commands:
-    - Press `O` (O for Open) to start.
+    - Press `O` (O for Open) to start followed by `Enter`.
     - Enter numbers `1-16` followed by `Enter` to select images.
     - To overlay more images, enter another number.
     - Enter up to 2 numbers
-    - Press `R` to clear the screen if you want to start over.
+    - Press `R` followed by `Enter` to clear the screen if you want to start over.
-    - Press `S` to submit your selection.
+    - Press `S` followed by `Enter` to submit your selection.
 You can submit even after entering just one number.
     - Once User selection image is burnt then Ready is displayed again
+    - press esc or ALT+F4 to quit

 - **`image_display_t.py`:**
   - A test file that uses serial input.
 Adjust debounce time (line 8) as needed: